-THE COURTHOUSE IS OPEN TO THE PUBLIC BY APPOINTMENT ONLY, WITH THE FOLLOWING EXCEPTIONS:
+THE COURTHOUSE IS OPEN TO THE GENERAL PUBLIC, SUBJECT TO THE FOLLOWING CONDITIONS:

 POST-VISIT REPORTING REQUIREMENT: